gentiled/gentiled.github.io/README.md

 ## 📄 About the website

-This is a personal website used as a collection of projects, thoughts, and research topics around causal inference, R, and human factors.
+This is a personal website used as a collection of projects, thoughts, and research topics in statistics, design of experiments, and human-subjects research.

 This website is built with [Quarto](https://quarto.org).
 You’ll find: